tetra-framework/tetra/docs/online-status.md

 Tetra includes a built-in system to track the "online" status of the client.
 This is particularly useful for reactive components that rely on a stable WebSocket connection.

-## The `tetra_status` Store
+## The `tetraStatus` Store

-Tetra automatically initializes an Alpine.js global store named `tetra_status` (unless it's already defined).
+Tetra automatically initializes an Alpine.js global store named `tetraStatus` (unless it's already defined).
 You can use this store in your templates to react to connection changes.

 ### Properties

-*   `$store.tetra_status.online`: A boolean indicating if the client is currently considered "online".
+*   `$store.tetraStatus.online`: A boolean indicating if the client is currently considered "online".
-*   `$store.tetra_status.lastActivity`: A timestamp (in milliseconds) of the last successful communication with the server (WebSocket message received or HTTP request completed).
+*   `$store.tetraStatus.lastActivity`: A timestamp (in milliseconds) of the last successful communication with the server (WebSocket message received or HTTP request completed).

 ### Example Usage